vgomeniuk-games/ParticleApp/README.md

 # ParticleApp
 Sample of graphic programming using SDL2: Particle Effect.
-Application developed using Eclipse CDT and GCC compiler.
+First, application was developed using Eclipse CDT and GCC compiler.
+After MVP app was created.
+IDE was swithced to VS 17 to profile and improve performance.

 Useful guides and FAQs: